Biotech Branding: How to Build a Biotechnology Brand Identity That Earns Trust

 Naming that is distinctive and safe.
 Biotech naming sits at the intersection of scientific terminology, regulatory compliance, and commercial distinctiveness.
 A biotech company name must be distinctive enough to own (generic scientific terms cannot be trademarked), scientifically appropriate (the naming conventions of the category carry meaning for the scientific community), and globally usable (biotech companies operate internationally from early stages and need names that function across languages and cultures).

 Visual identity that earns trust without generic conventions.
 The double helix, hexagonal molecular grid, and circulating cell imagery that dominate biotech visual identities are not wrong.
-They are simply so common that they communicate "biotech company" rather than "this specific biotech company."
+They are so common that they communicate "biotech company" rather than "this specific biotech company."
 The question is not whether to signal science, but how to signal it distinctively.

 The strongest biotech brand identities often draw their visual language from unexpected sources within the scientific or natural world: electron microscopy imagery abstracted into graphic forms, the mathematical relationships underlying biological processes expressed in precise geometric patterns, or the visual language of precision instruments and measurement.
 These approaches signal scientific depth without resorting to the category clichés that every competitor is also using.